mjpernot/mongo-lib/README.md

     - Edit the file and locate the \_password_digest function.
     - In the \_password_digest function there is an line that should match: "md5hash = hashlib.md5()".
 Change it to "md5hash = hashlib.md5(usedforsecurity=False)".
     - Lastly, it will require the configuration file entry auth_mech to be set to: SCRAM-SHA-1 or SCRAM-SHA-256.

+  * SSL Usage
+    -  The use of SSL arguments will only be applicable when using the "use_arg" option.
+URI connections are not able to use the SSL arguments in the connection.

 # Installation: